Oswfrans/Geoffrey/README.md

 TBD:
 - Add tests
 - Rename to snake-case
-- Try more different type of pipelines
+- Try more different type of pipelines (extend framework to accept them)
 - Try more complex fe engineering